Been here? Rate It!

-I've visited many branches of Nandos, but liked the decor and atmosphere of this one near Showcase Cinema near Caerphilly.
+I've visited many branches of Nandos, but liked the decor and atmosphere of this one near Showcase Cinema at Nantgarw near Caerphilly.

 The menu was like all the other Nandos restaurants.

 The interior was decorated with urns and pottery vessels.
 The seating was wooden, and the lighting dim.